 Bride’s jewelry: $22 for vintage earrings

-Bride’s handkerchief: Free (My grandmother’s, embroidered by my mom.)
+Bride’s handkerchief: Free (My grandmother’s)

 Bride’s shoes: $50